roundspecs/notes-12/chem-141/polymer.md

 # Degree of polymerization
 - Number of repeating units in the polymer molecule.
-- Calculated as the ratio of molecular weight of a polymer and molecular weight of a repeating unit.
+- Degree = molecular weight of a polymer / molecular weight of a repeating unit.

 # Classification of Polymer
 ## Origin